 What GPA Do You Need to Get a Full Scholarship?If we could provide that answer, we would.
 But, unfortunately, it’s a little more complicated than that.
-There’s more to scholarships than GPA and, even those based on GPA aren’t all the same.
+There’s more to scholarships than a good GPA and, even those based on a cumulative GPA aren’t all the same.
 There isn’t a magic number, but the better your grades are, the more likely you are to meet eligibility criteria.
 It’s common for scholarship providers to set up grade point average eligibility criteria to narrow the pool of scholarship applicants.
 There will be a minimum GPA level specified in the scholarship eligibility criteria if that is a factor in the provider’s qualification process.

 GPA Isn’t Everything, But It HelpsIt’s important to note that you don’t need a 4.0 GPA (grade point average) to get scholarships (though it would certainly be beneficial)!
 Scholarships are awarded to all types of students for all sorts of reasons.
 It’s up to a scholarship provider what the qualification criteria is for each scholarship.
 One of the most common grade point average requirements is a 3.0 average.
 (Again, every scholarship provider is different and it’s up to them to set their eligibility criteria, not us.)
 While some scholarships are based on a student’s GPA, most scholarship aren’t only about a student’s GPA.
 Rather, providers use grade point averages as a piece of scholarship qualification criteria (For example, the details may note, “Students must have a 3.0 GPA or above to apply.”)